menu-ify/menu-ify-be-fastapi/README.md

 # Learning Goals

-- Utilize Agile methodologies to ensure deployment of MVP
+- Utilize Agile methodologies, Service Oriented Architecture, and Microservices to ensure deployment of RESTful API with MVP

 - Develop quality communication between front-end and back-end teams, which include daily stand-ups, weekly retros and an evolving process to achieve higher communication standards